Creamy Parmesan Polenta

 Instructions

-• Bring the polenta to a simmer, reduce heat to low, cook for 30-40 minutes, stirring often, until the polenta is thick, creamy and the individual grains are tender.
+- Once all of the polenta is incorporated, reduce the heat to low and continue cooking for 30-40 minutes, stirring often, until the polenta is thick, creamy and the individual grains are tender.

-• Switch to a wooden spoon or spatula, stir in the butter and parmesan cheese as well as a few generous turns of freshly cracked black pepper.
-Taste and season with more salt if necessary.
-Divide between bowls and serve immediately!
+- Switch to a wooden spoon or spatula, discard the bay leaf, fold in the butter and parmesan cheese as well as a few generous turns of freshly cracked black pepper and additional salt to taste.
+Divide between bowls and serve immediately.

 Notes